jerhon/www-honlsoft-com/content/blog/2020-06-20-calendar-application-microsoft-graph-api.md

 The HttpInterceptor is a really great construct.
 It allows for things like centralized logging, error handling, authentication token injection, and so forth.

-Just be careful, remember when scoping an HttpInterceptor to make sure if sending something such as authentication information or modifying an HTTP request, it is only done for those URLs to the resource you are requesting.
-For example, it would be bad if an authentication token for the Microsoft Graph API were passed to a non-Microsoft endpoint.
+Just be careful, remember when scoping an HttpInterceptor to make sure if sending something such as authentication information or modifying an HTTP request, it is scoped to the appropriate URLs.
+It would be bad if an authentication token for the Microsoft Graph API were passed to a non-Microsoft endpoint.
 It could have potentially shared an access token with a third party that could utilize it for nefarious purposes.

-This is why in the previous article, there was the protected resources URLs.
+This is why in the previous article, there were the protected resource URLs.
 These are there to limit exactly where the authentication token is sent.

 ```typescript
 export const protectedResourceMap: [string, string[]][] = [